linkdesu/ckb-env/README.md

 But before you start services, you need basicly 3 step to get configs ready:

 > WARNING!
-DO NOT modify ports in configs, they are also hard-coded in `compose.yaml`, so only modify them in the `.env` file.
+DO NOT modify ports in configs like `ckb-node/*.toml` or `ckb-indexer/*.toml`, they are also hard-coded in `compose.yaml`, so only modify them through the `.env` file.

 - Copy and paste `.env.*.example` to `.env` and modify it base on your requirements, you most likely want to modify the `PROJECT_DIR` to indicate where this project directory is on your system.
+- Copy and paste `ckb-node/ckb.*.toml` to `ckb-node/ckb.toml` and `ckb-node/ckb-miner.*.toml` to `ckb-node/ckb-miner.toml` base on your requirements.
 - Config `mercury/config.toml` base on your requirements, you most likely want to modify `network_config.network_type` to indicate mainnet or testnet.
-- Config `ckb.toml` base on your requirements, you most likely want to modify `chain.spec` to indicate mainnet or testnet.

-After all that preparation, you may start all services now with run `docker-compose up` or click `Deploy this stack` .
+After all that preparation, you may start all services now with run `docker compose up` or click `Deploy this stack` .

 ## Service Dependencies